justinegeffen/showcase/demo/docs/008_viewing_run_information.md

 ## 1. View the run details for nf-core/rnaseq

 The pipeline launched in the [previous step](./004_launching_pipelines.md) will take some time to begin running.
-In the meantime, we can take a look at a previous successful run to observe the run details.
+In the meantime, you can take a look at a previous successful run to observe the run details.

 Select a previous run to view the **Run details** page.

 ## 2. Run details page

-As the pipeline begins to run, you will see the run details populating with the following tabs:
+As the pipeline begins to run, you'll see the run details populating with the following tabs:

 - **Command-line**: The Nextflow command invocation that would be used to run the pipeline.
 This contains details about the version (through the `-r` flag), and profile, if specified (through the `-profile` flag).
 - **Parameters**: The exact set of parameters used in the execution.
 This is helpful for reproducing results of a previous run.
 - **Resolved Nextflow configuration**: The full Nextflow configuration settings used for the run.
 This includes parameters, but also settings specific to task execution (such as memory, CPUs, and output directory).
 - **Execution Log**: A summarized Nextflow log providing information about the pipeline and the status of the run.
 - **Datasets**: Link to datasets, if any were used in the run.
 - **Reports**: View outputs of your pipeline directly in the Platform.